Chalarangelo/30-seconds-of-code/content/snippets/js/s/defer-function.md

 ---
-title: Defer function invocation
+title: Defer a JavaScript function
+shortTitle: Defer function
-type: snippet
+type: tip
 language: javascript
 tags: [function]
 cover: shiny-mountains
-excerpt: Defers invoking a function until the current call stack has cleared.
+excerpt: Defer the invocation of a function until the current call stack has been cleared.
 listed: true
-dateModified: 2020-10-22
+dateModified: 2024-07-24
 ---

-Defers invoking a function until the current call stack has cleared.

-- Use `setTimeout()` with a timeout of `1` ms to add a new event to the event queue and allow the rendering engine to complete its work.
+Oftentimes, non-critical tasks can be deferred to improve the responsiveness of a web application.
+This can be achieved by **deferring the invocation of a function** until the current call stack has been cleared.
+This is particularly useful when you want to update the UI before running a long-running function.

-- Use the spread (`...`) operator to supply the function with an arbitrary number of arguments.
+Using `setTimeout()` with a **timeout** of `1` ms, we can defer the invocation of a function until the current **call stack has been cleared**.
+As a result, the browser will update the UI before running the function.
+We can also use the spread (`...`) operator to supply the function with an arbitrary number of arguments.

 ```js
 const defer = (fn, ...args) => setTimeout(fn, 1, ...args);